 - Improve formal writing with a focus on how to revise and edit.

 - Demonstrate an understanding of English grammar including: parts of speech, sentence structure, punctuation, and common sentence errors.

 - Identify the elements of fiction through novels read as well as common techniques of literature such as irony, symbolism, flashback, and figurative language.

 - Read poetry related to people, places, and events studied and write poems.

 - Read at least 8 books (historical fiction or biography); students enrolled in either of Mrs. Graybill’s history courses may use those books.

-- Write five multi-paragraph essays (informational, narrative, literary, compare/ contrast, persuasive)
+- Write six multi-paragraph essays (persuasive, narrative, literary, and three expository essays)

 - Projects related to the elements of fiction

 These classes are for 7th – 8th graders, others by permission from the instructor.

 - High speed, broadband Internet